Vivek-23-Titan/Covid-19-Masked-Face-Detection/README.md

 The code is available in Juypter notebook.

 ## Results
-The comparision results of MTCNN vs YoloFace on Masked Faces.
+Face Detection comparison between MTCNN and YoloFace on Masked Faces.
 ![](images/Val_Acc_Comparision.PNG)

 The comparison between the original dataset and the combined dataset is shown with the help of confusion matrix.